plaartz/capitol-gains/SETUP.md

 # Setup
-The following instructions are for getting started with our Capitol Gains Project.
+The following instructions are for getting started with our Capitol Gains Project and gaining access to the developer build.

 ## Step 0 - Prerequisites
 Make sure you have the following:
 - A current UW-Madison account through CSLabs.